MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 #Quick Start: Windows Server Containers and Docker

-This article will walk through the fundamentals of managing windows Server Containers with Docker.
+This article will walk through the fundamentals of managing windows Server Containers with [Docker](https://www.docker.com/) container management.
 Items covered will include creating Windows Server Containers and Windows Server Container Images, removing Windows Server Containers and Container Images and finally deploying an application into a Windows Server Container.
 The lessons learned in this walkthrough should enable you to begin exploring deployment and management of Windows Server Containers using Docker.

 Have questions?
 Ask them on the [Windows Containers forum](https://social.msdn.microsoft.com/Forums/en-US/home?forum=windowscontainers).